A confounding bridge approach for double negative control inference on causal effects: Identification of causal effects with a negative control pair

 So far, we have identified the average causal effect with a pair of negative control exposure and outcome.
-If the treatment effect on the treated, $E\{Y(1)-Y(0)\mid X=1\}$, is of interest instead, one only needs a weakened confounding bridge assumption imposed on the control group, i.e., $E(Y\mid U,X=0)=E\{b(W)\mid U,X=0\}$ for some function $b(W)$, and then a negative control exposure can be used to identify $b(W)$.
+If the treatment effect on the treated, $E\{Y(1)-Y(0)\mid X=1\}$, is of interest instead, one only needs a weakened outcome confounding bridge assumption imposed on the control group, i.e., $E(Y\mid U,X=0)=E\{b(W)\mid U,X=0\}$ for some function $b(W)$, and then a negative control exposure can be used to identify $b(W)$.
 Our confounding bridge approach clarifies the roles of negative control exposure and outcome in confounding bias adjustment.
-A negative control outcome is used to mimic unobserved potential outcomes via the confounding bridge that captures the relationship between the effects of confounding.
+A negative control outcome is used to mimic unobserved potential outcomes via the outcome confounding bridge that captures the relationship between the effects of confounding.
 The confounding bridge approach unifies previous bias adjustment methods in the negative control design.
-The approaches of \cite{tchetgen2014control} and \cite{sofer2016} are special cases of our confounding bridge approach by assuming rank preservation of individual potential outcomes or monotonicity about the confounding effects.
-The factor analysis approach of \cite{gagnon2013removing} and \cite{wang2017} in fact identifies the confounding bridge via factor loadings on the confounder.
+The approaches of \cite{tchetgen2014control} and \cite{sofer2016} are special cases of our outcome confounding bridge approach by assuming rank preservation of individual potential outcomes or monotonicity about the confounding effects.
+The factor analysis approach of \cite{gagnon2013removing} and \cite{wang2017confounder} in fact identifies the outcome confounding bridge via factor loadings on the confounder.
 Therefore, these previous approaches reinforce the key role of the confounding bridge in the negative control design.
-Previous authors used specific model assumptions to identify the confounding bridge, however, in our approach the negative control exposure takes this role.
-Confounder proxies used by \cite{miao2016proxy} and \cite{kuroki2014measurement} can be viewed as special negative controls in our framework, but their adjustment methods cannot accommodate an instrumental variable, a special case of negative control exposure; their identification strategies rests on a completeness condition involving the unmeasured confounder, which cannot be verified; however, our completeness condition depends only on observed variables, and is therefore verifiable.
+Confounder proxies used by \cite{miao2018proxy} and \cite{kuroki2014measurement} can be viewed as special negative controls in our framework.
+The identification strategy of \cite{miao2018proxy} rests on a completeness condition involving the unmeasured confounder; however, our completeness condition depends only on observed variables.
+Our identification strategy rests on the outcome confounding bridge; alternatively, \cite{cui2020semiparametric} propose an identification approach which rests on an exposure confounding bridge $e(Z,X)$ defined by the solution to $E\{e(Z, X) \mid W, X=x\}=\{p(X=x \mid W)\}^{-1}$, connecting the negative control exposure to the inverse propensity score.
+Their identification is guaranteed by a completeness condition of $p(U\mid W,X)$.